Triathlon in Ohio

 7:30 am Event Start

-Deer Creek Triathlon Start Times
+Deer Creek Start Times

 5:45am – 7:15am – Transition area open